telerik/teststudio-docs/docs-teststudiodev/prerequisites/calibrate-browsers.md

 > <br>
 > You can check all settings applied from the calibration in the <a href="#manual-settings-to-configure-a-browser">Manual Configuration</a> section below (click the + sign to expand it).

 ## Enable Chrome and Edge Chromium for Automation

 Once Chrome and Edge Chromium browsers are __calibrated you can continue with recording and executing__ the automated tests.

-### Enable Chrome amd Edge Chromium for Automation with Extension
+### Enable Chrome and Edge Chromium for Automation with Extension (Optional)

 By default Test Studio Dev projects are __set to use Chrome and Edge Chromium without extension__.
 Along with that, there is the option to run these two browsers automation with the help of an extension.
 The <a href="https://chrome.google.com/webstore/detail/progress-test-studio-exte/gegcllkonmciadpdldechnepmjildoan" target="_blank">__Progress Telerik Test Studio Extension__</a> is officially distributed in the Chrome web store and is available for download and installation (Edge Chromium supports adding extensions from the Chrome store).